Posterior Meta-Replay for Continual Learning

-The relative behavior of the three criteria for quantifying uncertainty is also stable across architectures. \textsc{Ent} and \textsc{Agree} generally lead to very similar results, while \textsc{Conf} often performs worse, except for EWC and VCL, where all three approaches behave similarly.
-Interestingly, when using coresets to facilitate task inference, OOD data becomes in-distribution, and hinders the ability of the \textsc{Agree} criterion to infer task identity, as shown by our \textsc{TI-Agree} results for \textsc{PR-BbB-CS}.
+The relative behavior of the three criteria for quantifying uncertainty is also stable across architectures. \textit{Ent} and \textit{Agree} generally lead to very similar results, while \textit{Conf} often performs worse, except for \textit{EWC-multihead} and \textit{VCL-multihead}, where all three approaches behave similarly.
+Interestingly, when using coresets to facilitate task inference, OOD data becomes in-distribution, and hinders the ability of the \textit{Agree} criterion to infer task identity, as shown by our \textit{TInfer-Final (Agree)} results for \textit{PosteriorReplay-BbB-CS}.

-Training separate posteriors per task (\textsc{SP}) controls for the influence of the shared system on performance and uncertainty-based task-inference.
-Our results for \textsc{MLP-400,400} indicate that the CL performance of \textsc{PR-Dirac} and \textsc{PR-SSGE} is very close to what is achieved when a different model can be allocated per task.
-To our surprise, however, BbB exhibits lower performance when used to learn independent posteriors (\textsc{SP-BbB}), than when used in a CL setting (\textsc{PR-BbB}).
-Since \textsc{PR-SSGE} does not exhibit the same trend, the cause is likely not rooted in Bayesian inference for this model class, but rather in the particular approximation used.
-Interestingly, the \textsc{SP} performance achieved in the deterministic case and with BbB (\textsc{SP-Dirac}, \textsc{SP-BbB}) improves marginally when the parameters of the approximate posteriors are not learned directly, but generated by a hypernetwork (\textsc{SP-TC-Dirac}, \textsc{SP-TC-BbB}).
-The results are somewhat different for a \textsc{Lenet}, where learning separate posteriors leads to a much larger performance improvement in \textsc{SP-Dirac} and \textsc{SP-BbB} compared to the PR-CL setting.
-In this case, however, the use of a hypernetwork to generate main network weights does not lead to increased \textsc{SP} performance, highlighting the complicated influence of the architectural setup on uncertainty, and therefore task inference.
+Training separate posteriors per task (\textit{SeparatePosteriors}) controls for the influence of the shared system on performance and uncertainty-based task inference.
+Our results for MLP-400,400 indicate that the CL performance of \textit{PosteriorReplay-Dirac} and \textit{PosteriorReplay-SSGE} is very close to what is achieved when a different model can be allocated per task.
+To our surprise, however, BbB exhibits lower performance when used to learn independent posteriors (\textit{SeparatePosteriors-BbB}), than when used in a CL setting (\textit{PosteriorReplay-BbB}).
+Since \textit{PosteriorReplay-SSGE} does not exhibit the same trend, the cause is likely not rooted in Bayesian inference for this model class, but rather in the particular approximation used.
+Interestingly, the \textit{SeparatePosteriors} performance achieved in the deterministic case and with BbB (\textit{SeparatePosteriors-Dirac}, \textit{SeparatePosteriors-BbB}) improves marginally when the parameters of the approximate posteriors are not learned directly, but generated by a hypernetwork (\textit{SeparatePosteriors-TC-Dirac}, \textit{SeparatePosteriors-TC-BbB}).
+The results are somewhat different for a Lenet, where learning separate posteriors leads to a much larger performance improvement in \textit{SeparatePosteriors-Dirac} and \textit{SeparatePosteriors-BbB} compared to the \textit{PosteriorReplay} setting.
+In this case, however, the use of a hypernetwork to generate main network weights does not lead to increased \textit{SeparatePosteriors} performance, highlighting the complicated influence of the architectural setup on uncertainty, and therefore task inference.